This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 3. Swap hats – Pediatric Surgery & Formula One

-Two things changed everything.
+After shadowing the surgeons during the handoff, the F1 pit crew made suggestions based on their experience with efficient turnarounds.
 First, F1 pit stops have a single person in charge, the lollipop, who calls every shot.
 The surgery handoff had no such structure.
 Second, junior F1 team members were actively encouraged to ask questions.
-In surgery, you do not question the surgeon.
-He also brought in a professional choreographer to study how the team moved, turning what he described as a scrum into an orchestrated ballet.
+In the hospital, junior surgeons did not question the surgeon.
+Armed with this new perspectice, Dr. Elliott also brought in a professional choreographer to study how the team moved and turn what he described as a scrum into an orchestrated ballet.

 What This Means for Legal Marketing